-We have over sixty experts from four universities, and key Crown Research Institutes working to translate discoveries into practical applications against infectious diseases.
+We have over forty experts from across the university making fundamental discoveries and translating these discoveries into practical applications against infectious diseases.

 Key research areas

-Webster Centre scientist, Dr Jo Kirman, researches applied and molecular immunology.
+Webster Centre scientist, Associate Professor Jo Kirman, researches applied and molecular immunology.

 Webster Centre scientist, Professor Greg Cook, researches bacterial physiology and antimicrobial resistance.

 Webster Centre researcher, Associate Professor Merilyn Hibma, carries out human papillomavirus (HPV) and cancer.

 Webster Centre researcher, Associate Professor Matloob Husain, is working on a programme on human virology: influenza virus.

 Webster Centre researcher, Professor Andy Mercer, researches molecular virology and pathogenesis.

 Webster Centre researcher, Professor Richard Cannon, researches oral microbiology and antifungal drug resistance.

 Webster Centre scientists Associate Professor Russell Poulter and Professor Iain Lamont have been investigating the bacterial causes of diseases in New Zealand kiwifruit.